Fear of Flying Group

 Joining In: The next step in joining the group itself.
 Members always welcome newcomers; you can participate as much or as little as you want.

-Fear of Flying Group Aftercare: After completing the group therapy program, participants may have access to follow-up individual therapy sessions or support groups to maintain their progress and continue sharing experiences with others who understand their struggles.
+Fear of Flying Group Aftercare: After completing the program, participants may have access to follow-up individual therapy sessions or support groups to maintain their progress and continue sharing experiences with others who understand their struggles.